bdalhmydrhf/skillswap-ai/README.md

 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.
+☁️ Google Cloud Integration (Future): Deploy backend on Cloud Run with Cloud SQL, Cloud Storage, and Secret Manager for production scalability.

 👩‍💻 Team
 Name	Role